samfrjn11/cloud-installer/README.md

 git checkout $(git describe --tags `git rev-list --tags --max-count=1`)
 ```

-You to update the keys of `mongo-init.js`.
+MongoDB will be initialized with data by running `mongo-init.js`.
+If you don't provide this file yourself, it will be copied from the template `mongo-init-template.js`.
+At this moment, it is used to insert the keys that are used to send notifications to the phone app.
+If you want this, contact the maintainers for the keys.

 After that simply run the script.

 ```
 ./install.sh ~/crownstone-cloud